Merkel tells irate Greeks painful reforms will pay off

 Ties between Germany and Greece run deep.
 Thousands of Greeks came to Germany after World War Two as “guest workers” to help rebuild the shattered country and more than 300,000 Greeks currently reside there.

 But the relationship is clouded by atrocities Greeks suffered at the hands of the Nazis.
-Samaras’s own great grandmother killed herself after Nazi tanks rolled down the streets of Athens and the swastika flew over the Acropolis.
+Samaras’s own great grandmother killed herself after she watched Nazi tanks rolling down the streets of Athens and the swastika flying over the Acropolis.

 Greek President Karolos Papoulias, whom Merkel also met on Tuesday, fought against the Germans as a teenager, before fleeing to escape persecution by the Greek military dictatorship and finding refuge in Germany.

+“The average German voter is irritated at the thought of dispatching more taxes or savings to feckless southerners, yet is desperate for the respect and goodwill to Germany that comes from public displays of magnanimity,” said David Marsh, chairman of think tank OMFIF.

+“When Merkel flies to Athens, she’s showing she’s in charge, and she cares.”

-Additional reporting by Harry Papachristou, Renee Maltezou, Daphne Papadopoulou and Dina Kyriakidou; Writing by Noah Barkin and Matt Robinson; Editing by Giles Elgood
+Additional reporting by Tatiana Fragou, Lila Chotzoglou, Renee Maltezou, Daphne Papadopoulou and Dina Kyriakidou in Athens and Tom Kaeckenhoff in Bonn; Writing by Noah Barkin and Matt Robinson